junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Placed on the Union Calendar, Calendar No. 426.
 - 2016-05-10 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-552.
 - 2016-05-10 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-552.
+- 2016-05-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-05-11 — Considered under suspension of the rules. (consideration: CR H2266-2268)
+- 2016-05-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1818.
+- 2016-05-11 — Mr. Guthrie moved to suspend the rules and pass the bill, as amended.
+- 2016-05-12 — Considered as unfinished business. (consideration: CR H2317)
+- 2016-05-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-05-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 188). (text: CR 5/11/16 CR H2267)
+- 2016-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 188).(text: CR 5/11/16 CR H2267)